MitchBoss/PhishPhind-AI-Email-Scanner/README.md

 **Disclaimer:** The phishing detection implementation is a demonstration and I make no claims of its reliability or the accuracy of results in its current state.
 It should not be relied upon for real-world security analysis.

-PhishPhind is a **static web application** that demonstrates how large language models can be chained together in a step-by-step workflow, with each step building upon the results of previous steps.
-The current implementation applies this architecture to email analysis, but the underlying framework can be adapted for various use cases requiring sequential LLM processing.
+PhishPhind is a **static web application** that detects and analyzes potential phishing emails using a sequential chain of LLM prompts.
+Each analysis step builds upon results from previous steps in an attempt to provide comprehensive threat assessment.
+While focused on email security, this underlying architecture can be adapted for any workflow requiring sequential LLM processing.

 ## Core Architecture